NICK BUNKER ’18 M.A.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
 To view the complete list of courses you'll take while pursuing a master’s degree in Industrial/Organizational Psychology, check out the Academic Catalog:

-The latest issue of MAIOP Infoline, the official newsletter of the University’s master’s degree program in industrial/organizational psychology, features students discussing their research projects, reflections from I/O psychology students about their participation in the University's Cross-Disciplinary Case Competition, and a spotlight about a recent graduate who joined Hubbell as an organization development specialist.View Now
+The latest issue of MAIOP Infoline, the official newsletter of the University’s master’s degree program in industrial/organizational psychology, features faculty discussing their research, an alumni spotlight, student reflections, and a look at how students in the program create a work-life balance.View Now

 Candidates for the master’s degree in Industrial/Organizational Psychology must have: